oddbear/GoXLR-Force-Defaults/README.md

-# Force Default Audio Devices for BEACN Mix Create
+# Force Default Audio Devices for BEACN Mix Create (GAME AS DEFAULT VERSION)

 ### NOTE: Orignally created for use with GoXLR but all functionality has been adapted to suit the BEACN Mix Create.